srodriguez2742/Loan_Loss_Predictions/README.md

 ### Tranformation

-After the prior steps of preprocessing, Feature Inpsection and EDA, there were three main items that needed to be addressed with transformations.
-As we discovered in our Feature Inpsection and EDA some of our features had extreme outliers.
+After the prior steps of preprocessing, Feature Inspection and EDA, there were three main items that needed to be addressed with transformations.
+As we discovered in our Feature Inspection and EDA some of our features had extreme outliers.
 To address this issue prior to modelling we dropped outliers that were past 4 standard deviations.
 This also addresses the normality assumptions of our models.

 Secondly, there was quite the class imbalance problem as our target Charged Off loans were only 20% of the overall population.
-To handle this we used SMOTENC which sythetically oversamples the minorty class to be to balance the the weights of our data to 50/50.
+To handle this, we used SMOTENC which synthetically oversamples the minority class to be to balance the weights of our data to 50/50.
 The smote adjusted data was only used to train our models while our testing was done on the scaled original data.

 As the root of our predictions were binary classification i.e. will a borrower charge off their loan or not, we used min max scaling on both our training and testing data so as to arrange our data in a way that would perform best during the modeling.

 ## Results

-In an attempt to find the best performing predicitive model, we ran the following models on our data:
+In an attempt to find the best performing predictive model, we ran the following models on our data:

     - Logistic Regression
     - Decision Tree